TartarusSec/TeleGarbo/README.md

 Unlike tools that simply spam or delete messages — actions that are obvious and easy for a threat actor to work around — TeleGarbo takes a **stealthier approach** by **feeding convincing fake credentials while silently removing real harvested ones**.

+Important note - The format of the message should be changed to match what was set up in the original threat actors site to reduce suspicion.

+This project was made in a short time frame so there is room for improvement.
+Please let me know if you have any ideas for better data sources, automatically detect format, or any feature ideas.

 ---

 ## 🧠 How It Works